fabgarsan/github_scraper/README.md

 The frontend is a "Testing Dashboard" where users can cron queries, in seconds, to scrape GitHub's users.

+**Be sure you are created the .env file in the frontend folder.
+You could use .env_sample as a template.**

 ![ScreenShot](/DashboardTest.png)

 ### Cron Queries